martin0004/bike_sharing_patterns/README.md

 # Feature Engineering

 The training dataset contained enough features for developping the neural network.
-No new feature was developped.
+No new features had to be developped.

-However, only about 50 % of the original features were kept for training the network.
+However, about only 50 % of the original features were kept for training the network.
 Other features were deemed redundant or irrelevant.
 The features selected are listed below.

 	 season, yr, mnth, hr, holiday, weathersit,
 	 weekday, temp, hum, windspeed